cahoover/rt-exeges-hugo/content/_index.md

 ## How today's systems fall short

-The system most teams actually run today is an analyst with a chat window.
+**Analyst with a chat window** is the system most teams actually run.
 The output can be excellent, and that's what makes it dangerous.
 Nothing about it scales except the volume: every finding is re-derived from scratch, no one else can open the session it came from, and the citation was never checked against the source.
 Six months on, the record of why is a recollection.

-Research platforms merge a dozen sources into a strong synthesis, but that synthesis is ephemeral: gone when the tab closes.
+**Research platforms** merge a dozen sources into a strong synthesis, but that synthesis is ephemeral: gone when the tab closes.
 Agent-governance platforms log every step an agent takes — tool calls, approval gates, tamper-evident audit trails — but their execution log records what the agent *did*, not whether its findings survive the evidence.

-Agent-memory platforms keep the agent's diary: what it came to believe, in its own words, unverified.
+**Agent-memory or log platforms** record the agent's diary: what it came to believe, in its own words, unverified.
 This diary can't tell you what the agent *ought* to have known, or where what it thought was true was hallucinated, or quietly parted ways with the evidence, or was based on obsolete information.

 Today's platforms were built for an era when finding answers was the expensive part of knowledge work.
 AI ended that era.
 Plausible answers are cheap now; trust and durability are the new scarcity.